NikhilNarayana/FRC-YouTube-Uploader/README.md

 ## How to Setup
-1. Install the latest version of Python 3 for your OS with the PATH added and make sure there are no other versions of Python 3
+1. Install the latest version of Python 3 for your OS with the PATH added and make sure there are no other versions of Python 3.
-2. Download this repository where ever you would like.
+2. Download this repository or the latest release to where ever you would like.
 I would highly suggest using git so you can pull from the main branch when necessary.
 3. Install the program by navigating to the folder and calling `pip install -U .` or `pip3 install -U .`.
 4. Create a folder for storing your match videos.
 5. Add the thumbnail to the match video folder as `thumbnail.png` (not required, but suggested).